 The JMM is open Sunday-Thursday, 10am – 5pm.
 We offer tours of our historic synagogues each day at 11:00, 1:00, 2:00, 3:00, and 4:00.
 We are delighted to announce the debut of a new themed “1861 Tour” of the Lloyd Street Synagogue that focuses on Baltimore’s Jewish community during the Civil War.
-Beginning on October 14, this tour will be offered Sunday-Thursday at 3:00pm (in place of the regular tour).
+This tour is offered Sunday-Thursday at 3:00pm (in place of the regular tour).

 The JMM is looking for volunteers to help staff our front desk, work in the gift shop, and lead tours as docents.
 No prior knowledge or training is required.
 All that is needed is an interest in learning about the JMM, our historic sites, exhibits, and programs and a desire to share this knowledge with the public.
 All volunteers are provided with thorough training.
 If you are interested in learning more about our volunteer program, please contact Volunteer Coordinator Ilene Cohen at 410.732.6400 x217 or email@example.com.

 Revamped and revitalized, membership at the JMM is now better than ever – with new categories, benefits, and discounts to enrich every visit to the Museum for you and your friends and families.